ethanarteta/Blitz-2/README.md

 1. Identifying Bottlenecks: discovered that the server was experiencing high CPU usage and a significant increase in network traffic during the blitz-2 exercise.

 2. CPU Optimization: The server's hardware was upgraded to larger instances with more CPU cores to mitigate high CPU usage.
-We went from the T2.medium that has 2 vCPU cores and 4gb ram to T2.xlarge which has 4 vCPU cores
+We went from the T2.medium which has 2 vCPU cores and 4gb ram to T2.xlarge which has 4 vCPU cores
+    - CPU usage reached a high of 40% after scaling vertically to the t2.xlarge instance type.
      ![image](Blitz-2-images/CPU-usage-2.png)

 ### Diagram